-As a Lecturer of Academic Practice in the Centre for Academic Development & Quality of Nottingham Trent University, I teach on the Level 7 Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education for new colleagues at the University.
-In addition, as a member of the Academic Practice team I support scholarly activities and the work of the Trent Institute of Learning & Teaching, sharing and showcasing good practice, as well as advancing new best practice in inclusive and student-centred pedagogy.
-I am also leading an update of the Introduction to Learning & Teaching at NTU.
+As a Lecturer of Academic Practice in the Centre for Academic Development & Quality of Nottingham Trent University, I teach on the Level 7 Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education for new members of teaching staff at the University.
+As a member of the Academic Practice team I support scholarly activities and the work of the Trent Institute of Learning & Teaching, sharing and showcasing good practice, as well as advancing new best practices in inclusive and student-centred pedagogy.

 BSc Geography - Aberystwyth University - 2010-2014

 MSc Nature, Society & Environmental Policy - University of Oxford - 2014-2015

 PGCE Secondary - University of Roehampton - 2016-2017

 Learning & Teaching in Higher Education - Associate Teacher - Oxford Brookes University - 2019